 The Music Library is currently closed for renovation and scheduled to reopen Fall 2022.
 Music scores, reference, and books can be browsed on the 4th floor near the children’s literature collection.
 A selection of CDs is available on the 4th floor stairwell landing area, outside the Music Library.
 A listening area is available for reservation in study room 355C.
 Please come to the Brooks Library 1st floor service desk, call 509-963-3682, or email firstname.lastname@example.org if you have any questions or need assistance locating LPs, cassettes, or CDs not found in the 4th floor browsing collection.

 The Music Library’s collection of sound recordings, which include compact discs, long-playing records, and cassette tapes, have been purchased to support the CWU Music Department and are primarily classical and jazz recordings, as well as a growing number of world music recordings.

 The Music Library also includes reference books and bound periodicals, circulating music books and scores, and specialized music collections, such as the historical sets, authoritative composers’ works, and other collected editions.

 CWU students, faculty and staff may recommend titles for the libraries to add to our collection.

 The following are also available from the libraries' database page and older editions can be found in print in the music reference collection:

 RILM Abstracts of Music Literature (1967 to present) is produced by Répertoire International de Littérature Musicale, and is a comprehensive music bibliography which features citations, abstracts, and subject indexing.
 It facilitates both focused research and browsing for readers of all levels from classical to popular music, from ethnomusicology to music therapy, from elementary music education to advanced music theory.

-Music Index provides cover-to-cover indexing and abstracts covering every aspect of classical and popular music.
+Music Index with Full Text provides cover-to-cover indexing and abstracts covering every aspect of classical and popular music.

 Standard music reference books include the following titles held in the music collection: